vtex/shoreline/templates/Documentation.md

 # Components documentation template

+Use this template to fill all the information about each component.

-## 1. Component
+## 1. Component info
-Include component's name.
+Include in this section:
+- Component's name
+- Release date
+- Version (if it applies)

 ## 2. Behavior